 It is well documented that pesticides contain toxic chemicals that in some instances can cause birth defects in children whose parents were exposed through agricultural work.
 Parents whose work requires direct contact with pesticides, as well as those who live in close proximity to agricultural areas, are at a high risk of exposure to toxic chemicals leading to birth defects and complications.

-How Can Waters Kraus & Paul Help?
+How Can Waters Kraus Paul & Siegel Help?

-Waters Kraus & Paul is a mid-sized plaintiffs’ law firm fighting for the justice that farmworkers deserve.
+Waters Kraus Paul & Siegel is a mid-sized plaintiffs’ law firm fighting for the justice that farmworkers deserve.
 We represent families from farming communities who are raising children born with birth defects resulting from pesticide exposure.
 The firm’s birth defect attorneys have years of experience aggressively representing our clients to ensure they receive compensation for their injuries, and that those who negligently allowed those injuries are held responsible.
-If you have had a child born with birth defects related to toxic exposure while working on a farm, email or call 800.226.9880 to see how the birth defect attorneys at Waters Kraus & Paul can help you with your birth defects lawsuit.
+If you have had a child born with birth defects related to toxic exposure while working on a farm, email or call 800.226.9880 to see how the birth defect attorneys at Waters Kraus Paul & Siegel can help you with your birth defects lawsuit.